-I utilise modern appliances and tools to make cooking easier and faster.
+I use cooking gadgets to make cooking easier and faster.
 For example, I mince onions in a small manual chopper, and make chilli pastes in my blender.
-Investing in the right equipment makes cooking so much more convenient.
+Investing in the right equipment makes cooking much more convenient.

 Cook whenever possible